Norvelt, Pennsylvania: Golf

 Norvelt Golf Course is located at the Norvelt Golf Club located on Pennsylvania SR 981.
 The course has water hazards on various holes.
 The fairways are narrow, and the greens are average sized.
 It opened in 1968 and was designed by Larry S. Liprando of the Liprando Development Company Steve Bosdosh, rated by Golf Magazine as one of the top 100 teachers in the United States, is a native of Norvelt.
 He is a PGA golf professional and director of instruction at Four Streams Golf Club in Beallsville MD. and some of his students have included LPGA Tour players Jackie Gallagher-Smith and Katie Peterson-Parker.

 Geography

 Sections

 The two main areas of Norvelt are "A" section and "B" section, connected into one 2 mi loose circle made up of East Laurel Circle and West Laurel Circle running on either side of Mt.
 Pleasant Road.
 Both circles are built into the rolling hills, and the tree-lined roads.

 Waterways

 Norvelt has many small waterways.
 The largest is Sewickley Creek.
-The Sewickley stretches through Mammoth, Trauger, Calumet, and Norvelt.
+The Sewickley stretches through Trauger, United, and Norvelt.
 The Sewickley Creek Watershed Association, a non-profit organization monitors recommends and implements actions essential to the conservation of the Sewickley Creek watershed area for recreational purposes.

 Norvelt also has many smaller creeks, most running through it.
 The small creeks are lined with stone blocks, and run parallel to the village's circular streets and through the yards.